-In this blog we look at the average cost of dog insurance in the UK and the 5 factors that influence it.
-If you've spent any time looking online for dog insurance quotes, you will have noticed that the cost can vary a lot!
+We've calculated the average cost of dog insurance in the UK and reviewed the factors that influence it.
+If you've spent any time looking online for dog insurance quotes, you will have noticed that the cost can vary a lot.

 What is the average cost of dog insurance?